-Please Visit the website to the right for more information regarding MPSS Athletics
+Please Visit the website below for more information regarding MPSS Athletics:

 The anime club is a place where like minded people get together to talk about all things Anime.
 We bring our own characters, learn to draw characters, watch anime and enjoy each other's company.
 We meet every Friday at lunch in room 1060.
 We also have a year end party with treats, music and more.
 Come and join the fun!